umarvortex/Imageslider/README.md

 ## Author

-Created for Mehran University students.
+Created by Umarvortex for computer science students.